crcn/sift.js/README.md

 ## Supported Operators:

-see Monbodb's [advanced queries](http://www.mongodb.org/display/DOCS/Advanced+Queries) for more info.
+See MonboDB's [advanced queries](http://www.mongodb.org/display/DOCS/Advanced+Queries) for more info.

 ### $in